BiizoNinja/shrek-bot/README.md

 ## About
 ShrekBot used to be a **verified** discord bot!
 But the idiot owner (me) decided to delete for some reason??? (prolly cause he smoked crack) So I've been thinking to bring it back and I don't what better way other than this!
 The new ShrekBot is designed to be **made by the community!** so forks are always welcomed!
 I'll be checking forks frequently and updating the bot frequently!
 Also make sure to post working code!
-You can see if your features got added in the [BiizoDev Discord Server](https://discord.gg/V9DHGNtuUe).
+You can invite the [public version](https://dsc.gg/shrekbot) to see all the features of the bot without compiling yourself.

 ## Features
 - Community Made